Have you ever seen a blog or an online store without any uploaded Images on it? I am sure your answer will be ‘No’. Right?

 Adding Alt Text And Description To Images For Search Engine

 Alt Text refers to Alternate Text.
 It appears when your image file does not render properly in the browser.
-You can refer the below attached image for an example.
+You can refer to the below attached image for an example.

 But wait.
 This is not the only purpose for which Alt text is added to the Images.
 Alt Text has another purpose also.